Canopy Lead Time: 30 WEEKS Spare Parts Lead Time: 14 WEEKS

 Important Reminder

 This chart is a guide, not gospel.
-Jump numbers are minimums—they don’t account for your current skillset, loading, or frequency in the air.
+Jump numbers are minimums.
+They don’t account for your current skillset, loading, or frequency in the air.

 Always factor in: